-Ben’s Tallit Shop is designed to help you find just the right tallit you need – whether you want to buy a traditional tallit, a modern tallit, a custom tallit, tallit katan, tzitzit or techelet.
+Ben’s Tallit Shop is designed to help you find just the right talit you need – whether you want to buy a traditional wool tallit, a modern or custom tallit, tallis katan, tzitzit or techelet.
 Although the idea of individualized service and the Web may sound like an oxymoron, we’ve set up a unique site to make buying a tallit from Israel a heimishe experience.
 In addition to superb service, we make sure our products are priced well below the competition.

 When you buy a tallit from Israel it not only helps the Israeli economy, but also makes you feel like you’re carrying a bit of Israel on your shoulders.

-That’s why we offer a wide selection, from the traditional tallit with various tzitzit options, to modern and handmade tallit sets in wool, silk and cotton.
+That’s why our tallit store offers a wide selection, from the traditional tallit in wool with various tzitzit options, to modern and handmade tallit sets in wool, silk and cotton.
 If you’re looking for a bar mitzvah tallit or a wedding tallit, you’re sure to find the right look for the bar mitzvah boy or groom.

 And we can customize your order with various types of tzitzit, custom embroidery and special features.

-To accommodate all tastes and budgets, our handmade tallitot includes four of Israel’s leading makers: Gabrieli, Galilee Silks, Rikmat Elimelech and Weaving Creation.
+To accommodate all tastes and budgets, our handmade tallitot includes four of Israel’s leading talit makers: Gabrieli, Galilee Silks, Emanuel and Weaving Creation.

-We are also set up to meet special requests for the tzitzit on all of our Gabrieli tallitot: hand-spun or thick tzitzit, Ashkenazi, Sephardic or Yemenite tzitzit tying and Ptil Tekhelet or Radzyn Techelet tzitzit.
+We are also set up to meet special requests for the tzitzit on all of our Gabrieli tallitot: hand-spun or thick tzitzit, Ashkenazi, Sephardic or Yemenite tzitzit tying and blue tzitzit made by Ptil Tekhelet or Radzyn.